The Regularised Inertial Dean-Kawasaki equation: discontinuous Galerkin approximation and modelling for low-density regime: Linear error analysis

 By definition of $R_h$, it holds $a(R_h z, w_h)=a(z,w_h)$ for all $w_h\in V_{h,0}$.
 Hence,

 We now choose $y_h\coloneq \mathcal I_{q,m} z$.
 Since $z\in C^0$ and $y_h\in C(D)\times \mathcal{RT}_{q+1}$, we can exploit the continuity of $a$ (\cref{bdd_ah}) and deduce

 We deduce that

 It is easy to see that the difference of $\mathcal{I}_q z$ and $\mathcal{I}_{q,m} z$ is bounded by the right-hand-side of \eqref{RhBounds}.
-All is left to do is apply standard interpolation estimates for $\mathcal{I}_q z$ in \eqref{L2NormR_hProjection} (\cref{BHA}) to achieve the desired estimate.
+All is left to do is apply \cref{BHA} to achieve the desired estimate.
 The same proof also applies when $R_h$ is replaced by $\tilde{R}_h$.

 In the case $q=0$, we define $R_h$ using the $a_h$ form (so $R_h$ and $\tilde{R}_h$ coincide in this particular case): in this case, the inf-sup condition as described in \cref{nearly_coercive}(i) holds with respect to the $\norm{\cdot}_\star$-norm \eqref{StarNorm}, which equals the $L^2$-norm plus the norm of jumps in $\rho$ on facets.
 The continuity described in \cref{bdd_ah}(i) now gives, following the above argument,